KabC03/-ABANDONED-JankC-compiler/Documentation/VM.md

 ### Pass over tokens (Intepreter)

-#### Most features are indentical to other ISA implementations with some exceptions
+#### Intepreter properties

 - Registers

     - The IR virtual machine only contains a specified number of general purpose registers and a stack pointer

+- RAM

+    - A contiguous block of memory of a specified size

 - Program counter

     - The program counter is an index into the instruction array
     - Increases by one each cycle

+#### Most features are indentical to other ISA implementations with some exceptions

 - Arithmatic instructions